plotly/plotly.py/doc/python/hover-text-and-formatting.md

                y='Life Expectancy (years)',
                color='continent',
                size=np.sqrt(df['pop']),
-               # Specifying data to make available to the hovertemplate
+               # Specifying data to make available to the hover template
                # The px custom_data parameter has an underscore, while the analogous graph objects customdata parameter has no underscore.
                # The px custom_data parameter is a list of column names in the data frame, while the graph objects customdata parameter expects a data frame or a numpy array.
                custom_data=['country', 'continent', 'pop'],
 )

-# Plotly express does not have a hovertemplate parameter in the graph creation function, so we apply the template with update_traces
+# Plotly express does not have a hover template parameter in the graph creation function, so we apply the template with update_traces
 fig.update_traces(
     hovertemplate =
                 "<b>%{customdata[0]}</b><br>" +